 During the Depression, three convicts make an escape from a Mississippi chain gang.
 They are led by Ulysses Everett McGill who offers the others a split of the proceeds from an armoured car robbery.
 As predicted by a blind seer, their journey becomes a long and circuitous one with adventures that take them into fame as recording artists along with a blues singer who has sold his soul to The Devil, to encounters with a ruthless one-eyed preacher, bank robber George ‘Babyface’ Nelson, temptation by sirens, encounters with the KKK, to becoming pawns in the race for state governor.
 Ulysses then learns that his wife Penny is about to be married to another man unless he can win her back.

-Brothers Joel and Ethan Coen have made a singular body of work, from their film noir debut Blood Simple (1983) through memorable and distinctive works like Raising Arizona (1987), Miller’s Crossing (1990), the blackly paranoid Barton Fink (1991), the outrightly fantastique The Hudsucker Proxy (1994), the Academy Award winning Fargo (1996), The Big Lebowski (1998) and the later lesser likes of The Man Who Wasn’t There (2001), Intolerable Cruelty (2003) and The Ladykillers (2004) before returning to form with the Academy Award winning No Country for Old Men (2007), A Serious Man (2009), True Grit (2010), Inside Llewyn Davis (2013) and Hail, Caesar!
-(2016).
+Brothers Joel and Ethan Coen have made a singular body of work, from their film noir debut Blood Simple (1983) through memorable and distinctive works like Raising Arizona (1987), Miller’s Crossing (1990), the blackly paranoid Barton Fink (1991), the outrightly fantastique The Hudsucker Proxy (1994), the Academy Award winning Fargo (1996), The Big Lebowski (1998) and the later lesser likes of The Man Who Wasn’t There (2001), Intolerable Cruelty (2003) and The Ladykillers (2004) before returning to form with the Academy Award winning No Country for Old Men (2007), A Serious Man (2009), True Grit (2010), Inside Llewyn Davis (2013), Hail, Caesar!
+(2016) and The Ballad of Buster Scruggs (2018).
 Although the creative chores are divided between them – with Joel always directing, Ethan producing, and both writing the script – a Coen Brothers film is one that emerges as the product of a two-headed beast.

 Coen Brothers films are almost impossible to easily pigeonhole – they seem to defy any easy type of one-sentence synopsis.
 The release of O Brother, Where Art Thou? to the arthouse rather than the multiplex circuit at the time reflected more the lack of ability to find any easy way to pitch the film to mass-market consumption than it does any lack of commercial prospect – in fact O Brother, Where Art Thou? was the biggest arthouse hit of 2000.
 During the 1990s, the Coen Brothers’ films became increasingly elaborate and expensive confections, notably The Hudsucker Proxy with its elaborate 1940s New York street sets, which ended up being a big flop.
 (O Brother, Where Art Thou? likewise has a unique and expensive visual scheme where all the fields and backgrounds, even the swampland, appear to have been drenched in yellow paint).
 The irony is that while the Coen Brothers’ films are arthouse hits, they, simply by being Coen films, lack the megaplex appeal to justify such budgets.